a-schild/jave2/README.md

 # jave2

-The JAVE2 (Java Audio Video Encoder) library is Java wrapper on the ffmpeg project.
+The JAVE (Java Audio Video Encoder) library is Java wrapper on the ffmpeg project.
 Developers can take take advantage of JAVE2 to transcode audio and video files from a format to another.
 In example you can transcode an AVI file to a MPEG one, you can change a DivX video stream into a